 Damien Lewis is the current frontrunner, if you believe the tabloids.
 Put him in a tux and he instantly looks like a classic Connery-style Bond.
 An actor of dazzling intensity, his role as Brody in Homeland proved that he can play the espionage game with the best of them.
 He would, however, be a very different sort of Bond to Craig, lither and arguably more elegant.
 Maybe it's time for that change, but would that appeal to fans of Craig's more rugged, bulldozer approach?

 The longer this discussion goes on, the more people want Idris Elba to play Bond it seems.
-Not doubt, it’s time for a non-white Bond to step into the spotlight, and the Luther star certainly has the characteristics needed to play 007 - good looks, an impressive physique, and charm to spare.
-After Prometheus and Thor, he's got a credible Hollywood career to support his casting too, and his name even came up in the infamous Sony leaks as someone who could possibly take over the role.
-Former 007 Pierce Brosnan has championed him, but Elba has been typically modest about his chances so far.
+No doubt, it’s time for a non-white Bond to step into the spotlight, and the Luther star certainly has the characteristics needed to play 007 - good looks, an impressive physique, and charm to spare.
+After Prometheus and the Thor franchise, he's got a credible Hollywood career to support his casting too, and his name even came up in the infamous Sony leaks as someone who could possibly take over the role.
+Former 007 Pierce Brosnan has championed him, but Elba has been modest about his chances so far.

 We'll be honest, we can't see this one happening, but wouldn't it be wonderful?
 The Mad Men star is a master of subtly portraying the disquiet beneath the surface of his matinee idol good looks.
 He already looks like a super-spy, and it's very easy to imagine him sitting behind the wheel of an Aston Martin.
 But would audiences take to an American Bond?
 Perhaps if the series embraced the long-standing fan theory (seemingly debunked by Skyfall) that James Bond is just as much a codename as 007.

 File under: it'll never happen, but wouldn't that have been nice?
 Anyone who has seen X-Men: First Class can't have failed to have notice that Fassbender played the young Magneto as, essentially, a Nazi-hunting Sean Connery Bond.
 He's sharp, slick, deadly and devastatingly handsome, so why won't it be him?
 Well, for a start, his career is stratospheric right now.
-He's the star of two big franchises in the form of the current X-Men movies and whatever the Prometheus sequels turn out to be.
-He’s also in another fairly big movie called Assassin’s Creed in case you hadn’t heard.
+He's the star of two big franchises in the form of the current X-Men movies and whatever the Prometheus/Alien: Covenant franchise is now.
 He definitely doesn’t need Bond to make him a star; then again, it's a tough role to turn down.

 Before The Hobbit trilogy, Armitage was best known for Spooks and the BBC's muddled Robin Hood, where he played Guy of Gisborne.
-Appearances on The Vicar Of Dibley further cemented his status as a telly hunk, but perhaps that was all.
+Appearances on The Vicar of Dibley further cemented his status as a telly hunk, but perhaps that was all.
 But then Dwarf King Thorin Oakenshield came along and gave his career a big old boost (ironic, given the character's diminutive stature).
-Bond would be another serious step up in his career, but he's more than capable of making the leap, and his recent turn in Hannibal as Francis Dolarhyde was another versatile performance.
-An outside choice, perhaps, but we think he'd be a good one.
+Bond would be another serious step up in his career, but he's more than capable of making the leap, as he proved in Hannibal as Francis Dolarhyde - another versatile performance.
+An outside choice, perhaps, but I think he'd be a good one.

-Remember when Tom Hardy was just the villain from the really bad Star Trek: Next Gen flick, Nemesis?
-Well those days are long gone.
+Remember when Tom Hardy was just the villain from the really bad Star Trek: The Next Generation flick, Nemesis?
+Well, those days are long gone.
 Now one of the most acclaimed and bankable young actors in the world, his impressive performance as both Ronnie and Reggie Kray in Legend, not to mention is more understated yet superb turn in Mad Max: Fury Road, has proven what an incredible talent he is.
+And Brosnan thinks it would be a good idea too (he clearly can't make his mind up!), telling The Mail on Sunday’s Event Magazine: “I think Tom Hardy could be a good Bond.
+I’d be happy to see him do it.”
 As with Fassbender, however, it might be an odd move at this point.
 Bond tends to define careers, and Hardy is doing a good job at carving out his own eccentric niche as it is.
 Still, he looks good in a suit.

 Now this is a weird one, but rumour has it that Fantastic Four’s Jamie Bell has been talking to producers about playing Bond so into the pot he goes.
-I can’t say I’m convinced to be honest, especially after that mediocre performance in the absolutely horrific Fantastic Four reboot, but Bell did start out with an award-winning performance in Billy Elliot as a kid so we know he’s got acting chops.
-He might actually just be what the producers are looking for as someone who isn’t hugely well-known yet he would definitely bring a fresh face to the martini-drinking spy.
+I can’t say I’m convinced to be honest, especially after that mediocre performance in the absolutely horrific Fantastic Four reboot, but Bell did start out with an award-winning performance in Billy Elliot as a kid, so we know he’s got acting chops.
+He might actually just be what the producers are looking for as someone who isn’t hugely well-known yet.
 Can I see him as 007 though?
-No, but I’d love to be proved wrong.
+Not really.